 Overall, the graduation project is an individual project.
-However, it is allowed to do it with two or more students.
+However, it is allowed to perform the graduation project with two or more students.
 The thesis should be composed in such a way that it is recognizable and demonstrable what the various separate contributions were from the concerned authors that could be assessed.
-The members of the Graduation Supervision Committee see to it that this will be the case and that this guideline becomes apparent in the thesis.
+The members of the Graduation supervising committee see to it that this will be the case.

-2.1.3 | The Graduation Supervision Committee
+2.1.3 | The Graduation Supervising Committee

-On commencement of the graduation project, the student must initiate the establishing of a Graduation Supervision Committee consisting of at least three members authorized to conduct the Final Examination, of whom at least two are members of the academic staff of the ABP Department of the TU/e.
+On commencement of the graduation project, the student must initiate the establishing of a Graduation Supervising Committee consisting of at least three members authorized to conduct the Final Examination, of whom at least two are members of the academic staff of the ABP Department of the TU/e.